tsnguyenducphuong/media-agency/README.md

 gh repo clone tsnguyenducphuong/product_description_a2a_server
 ```

-Follow the README instruction to confiture the A2A Server and Product Description Agents.
+Follow the [A2A server README instruction](https://github.com/tsnguyenducphuong/product_description_a2a_server) to configure the A2A Server and Product Description Agents.
 Have fun!